A new treatment for COVID-19, developed by Danish researchers, has just passed a test in animals.

 – It is a treatment where you inhale a mild acid solution, which gives the immune system a hand in fighting infections in the respiratory tract from bacteria or viruses.
 The ambition is that it should also be able to fight other infections such as pneumonia, influenza and tuberculosis.
 All three are diseases that millions of people die of every year worldwide, he says.

 The Norwegian company SoftOx Solutions has the patent for the treatment technology, and wants to go ahead and test the treatment in humans.
 But in fact, the technology started in the laboratory of Thomas Bjarnsholt.

 – The idea for the treatment comes from our previous research, where we explored the ability of acid solutions to fight infections in wounds.
 It is the same idea that has now been refined and made into an inhalation treatment intended to fight infections in the respiratory tract, Thomas Bjarnsholt explains.

 After the initial attempts to treat wounds, the collaboration with SoftOx Solutions arose, which had a stable acid solution.
 The combination of Thomas Bjarnsholt and colleagues ‘patents and SoftOx’ patents has since been further developed as possible treatments for wound infection.

 Clinical trials during the spring

-When the corona pandemic hit in the spring, it struck Thomas Bjarnsholt that his old idea might be used against Covid-19.
+When the corona pandemic hit in the spring, it struck Thomas Bjarnsholt that his old idea might be used for COVID-19.
 Therefore, his research group received a grant to develop the solution for an inhalation treatment.
-This is the work they have now succeeded in, and which SoftOx Solutions will take further in clinical trials.
+This is the work they have now succeeded in and which SoftOx Solutions will take further in clinical trials.

 – Our hope is that this safety test in pigs means that you can start testing in humans during the spring.
 If everything goes as it should, it could potentially be in March, you start phase 1, where you have to show that the treatment is safe in humans, says Thomas Bjarnsholt.